pratiksinghlad/my-portfolio/README.md

 5. Customize the template by navigating to the `/src/components` directory.
 Modify texts, pictures, and other information as needed.

 The page will reload if you make edits, and you will see any lint errors in the console.

-If you are interested in creating a mockup image like the ones from the personal projects section, I recommend [Genmoo](https://gemoo.com/tools/browser-mockup-generator/).
-This website lets you generate sleek looking browser mockups for free.

 ## Deployment